 We follow the latest CDC recommendation for social distancing as well as environmental cleaning and disinfecting standards.
 Hand washing is our new favorite pastime and your doctor will wear a mask when in the exam room with you.
 All of our staff, including the doctors, have temperature and symptom checks before starting the day according to the latest CDC guidelines and recommendations.
 We take your safety seriously and also want to protect our wonderful staff.

 We hope this information answers most of your questions about getting care at Edmonds Orthopedic Center during the COVID-19 National Health Emergency.
-If not, please contact us at 425-673-3900 or at www.edmondsortho.com.
+If not, please contact us at 425-673-3900.

 You can find more information on the Proliance Surgeons COVID-19: What You Need to Know webpage at https://www.proliancesurgeons.com/news-and-events/detail/covid-19-what-you-need-to-know

-Together, we will get through continue to navigate the new normal.
-For now, stay safe, enjoy time with your family, wash your hands and practice social distancing.
+Together, we will get through this as we navigate the new normal.
+For now, stay safe, enjoy time with your family, wear a mask, wash your hands, and practice social distancing.

 Edmonds Orthopedic Center